metigator/OOP012-Inheritance/README.md

 - `ExpectedHours` (Integer): The expected number of work hours for the sales agent.
 - `LoggedHours` (Integer): The actual number of work hours logged by the sales agent.
 - `TotalSales` (Decimal): The total sales amount achieved by the sales agent.

-### Methods

-#### `CalculateNetSalary()`

->Calculates the gross salary based on the hourly rate and the expected number of work hours.
-Calculates the commission based on the total sales amount achieved by the sales agent.
-Adds the commission to the salary.
-Deducts the income tax from the gross salary.
-The tax rate is fixed at 10%.
-Calculates the net salary after deducting the taxes.

 ##### SalesAgent Class
 ```csharp